ahmet-cigil/Manjaro-Linux-with-i3wm-Installation/README.md

 ```bash
    yay -S nerd-fonts-complete ttf-ms-fonts ttf-font-awesome-4 ttf-font-icons ttf-ionicos
 ```
+   My favourite font is Agave Nerd Fonts, which can be set by lxappearance gui
 - working with **bash**:
    I prefer to use bash instead of zsh or fish.
    fzf is the fuzzy match command in this matter.